WE ARE WORKING ON WORLDWIDE

 After owning and operating his own construction business for 25 years, he retired in 2011 and embarked on a second career in social giveback.

-TOUCH New Jersey, in partnership with Miguel’s Pharmacy in Cramer Hill has established a weekly neighborhood produce distribution at the pharmacy location called “Fresh Fruit Friday.”
+Miguel’s Pharmacy in Cramer Hill has established a weekly neighborhood produce distribution at the pharmacy location called “Fresh Fruit Friday.”
 For the past year Touch has delivered fresh fruit, produce, bread and pastry on Friday afternoon for distribution to needy families in the neighborhood.
 Many seniors and children have benefited from this wholesome project.

 TOUCH teams up weekly with the largest volunteer organization in New Jersey, which provides a steady stream of volunteers for the food pantry on Tuesday, Wednesday and Saturday.
 Jersey Cares boasts a data base of over 40,000 active volunteers throughout the state.